Tehsibeng/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-i am doing this for my homework
+paragraph: i am doing this for my homework
 ---